 RAL is a large research institute within the Council of the Central Laboratory for Research Councils (CCLRC) and was formerly part of the Science and Engineering Research Council (SERC).
 One of their major objectives is the support of UK HEIs (Higher Education Institutions) in research and development.
 One outcome from RAL work is dissemination of results and know-how to the UK academic community, and direct technology transfer to UK industry.
 RAL saw a need for the MIPS technology in further projects for industry customers to support a range of applications with multiple, multimedia information sources and their delivery to the end-user.
-Areas of applications that can handle up-to-date, on-line multiple information sources for training and education in HEIs and consultancy services based on this technology for agencies such as ESA and CERN, and more locally, for UK industry, and government administration.
+Areas of application included catalogues - presented as multimedia information, the provision of workstations that can handle up-to-date, on-line multiple information sources for training and education in HEIs and consultancy services based on this technology for agencies such as ESA and CERN, and more locally, for UK industry, and government administration.